openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/retrotrapezoidNucleus
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Retrotrapezoid nucleus' is a nucleus of medulla oblongata.
+   :definition: Is a nucleus of medulla oblongata. [auto-generated from 'is_a' property of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0009918)]
-   :description: Group of cells in the rostral medulla close to the ventral surface, near to the trapezoid body
+   :description: The loose collection of neurons that reside in the rostral medulla close to the medullary surface, ventral and immediately caudal of nVII, that are crucial for CO2 sensing in the brain. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0009918)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0110082
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0009918#retrotrapezoid-nucleus
    :name: retrotrapezoid nucleus